denten-books/plain-text/0-chapter.md

 ## Structure and Methodology

+The book is structured along a trajectory that moves from the material substratum of circuit and silicon to reach up, through levels of software abstraction---files, folders, and operating systems---towards the reader.
+In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, that together give rise to pixels, letters, and words.
+In using this approach, my book introduces a method of literary microanalysis.
+Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituent components.
+It is at this level, that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.

 The challenge of writing and reading such a book lies in its inherently trans-disciplinary subject matter.
 Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank